This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-These drawing tips are designed to guide the already beaten-down parent who finds ideas on Pinterest meant for the child who can hold a pencil and design like Leonardo daVinci.
+These drawing tips guide the discouraged adult who finds ideas on Pinterest meant for the child who can hold a pencil and design like Leonardo DaVinci.

-Why drawing may be a challenge for children with special needs
+Why drawing may be a challenge for neurodivergent and disabled children

-- Drawing requires advanced fine motor skills, which may be demanding for a child who cannot even maintain a neat pincer grasp yet.
+- Drawing requires advanced fine motor skills, which may be demanding for a child who cannot yet maintain a neat pincer grasp.

 - Drawing calls for good eye-hand coordination.